Update – 8/1/19

 These cards will be part of a set.
 When a set is completed, the player will be able to turn it in for a cosmetic item.

-Ember Sword economy – PIXEL Tokens
+Ember Sword economy – gold and PIXEL tokens

 Players will be able to use PIXEL tokens to buy LAND (all caps, the name for in-game land) in kingship territories.
 The only NPCs that will be allowed on a player's LAND will be the ones put there by the player, such as a blacksmith, castle guards, monsters, etc.